 - Watch the I Bike Here videos to learn about how cycling is a quick and fun way to get around UBC campus.

-- If you need a bike, the Bike Kitchen, UBC’s non-profit bike shop run by the AMS Bike Co-op, can find a bike for you and take care of all of your maintenance needs for a very reasonable cost (or teach you how to do it yourself!).
+- If you need a bike, the Bike Kitchen, UBC’s non-profit bike shop run, can find a bike for you and take care of all of your maintenance needs for a very reasonable cost (or teach you how to do it yourself!).

 - Helmets, bells and lights are mandatory in BC.
 Replace your helmet every few years (the materials can break down over time, or become damaged by long-term ‘wear and tear’ or a fall).

 - Take a look at a bike route map and select a route that looks like it’ll work for you.

 - Explore different routes to and from UBC.
 There are plenty of different ones to choose from and some will suit your needs better than others.
 From major roads to traffic-calmed residential streets and even a seaside path – you can take your pick and mix it up!

 - Ride part of the way to campus; you can start or finish your trip by bus.
 Put your bike on one of the racks attached to the front of the buses and grab a seat!
 This is handy if you get a flat during your ride.

 - Start slow and simple.
 Commit to cycling once or twice a week to give yourself time to get used to it.